Co-directeurs

 Lisa Shapiro

 Lisa Shapiro is the PI of this project.
 She is Professor of Philosophy at Simon Fraser University, translator and editor of The Correspondence of Princess Elisabeth of Bohemia and René Descartes (Chicago 2007), co-editor (with Martin Pickavé) of Emotion and Cognitive Life in Medieval and Early Modern Philosophy (OUP 2012), and editor of Pleasure: A History (OUP 2018).
 Her research has examined the philosophy Descartes and Spinoza through their accounts of the passions, and has recovered the philosophical work early modern women.
 She is currently working on a monograph about how 17th century philosophers develop Cartesian philosophy of mind in their arguments for women’s education.
-Corey Dyck
+Marguerite Deslauriers

 Martina Reuter